Kato-Shi/MedicalHealthRecords_G7/README.md

    The seeders provision demo users (admin, manager, staff, doctor, patient) and sample clinical data so you can interact with the API immediately.

+   **If you see errors about missing `firstName`/`lastName` columns on `Users`:** this means the name-field migration has not run on your database.
+Restarting the server will now auto-create those columns if they are absent, or you can rerun `npm run db:migrate` to apply the migration manually.

 4. **Start the development server**

    ```bash